Riley Keaton: Worker's rights

 Keaton voted for SB 11, a bill that would make it more difficult for employees to strike.

+Resignation

+On October 12, 2023, Keaton formally resigned from his position in the West Virginia House of Delegates, stating on his Facebook that he has accepted a legislative role with the Jim Justice Administration’s Department of Human Services.

 Personal life

 Keaton is a Catholic.
 On October 8, 2022, Keaton married Sadie Shields at the Basilica of the Co-Cathedral of the Sacred Heart in Charleston.